SCSchmidt/CAA2023_code_sharing/README.md

 # CAA2023_code_sharing
 This Rproject offers data and code of the analysis of code sharing in archaeology presented at the CAA 2023 and in process of being published in the proceedings.
+The full analysis will be found in the paper, here are only some small comments added to the analysis code.

 ### Data
 Data in /data/open-archaeo-data is taken from Zack Batist and Joe Roe's https://github.com/zackbatist/caa2021-openarchaeo .
 Check out open-archaeos source from https://github.com/zackbatist/open-archaeo .